wisprp/iac/aws/stand-alone/README.md

 `dns_zone` and `dns_zone_id` defined as var in export with `TF_VAR_` prefix

+for `.env` public key has to be added in stripped format: i.e. no ssh-rsa or commentary

 Simpliest way to export .env

 ``` export $(xargs < .env) ```